Freedium-cfd/web/README.md

 ## Stack:

+- Backend:
+  - language: Python 3.9+
-- Backend: Python 3.9+, Unicorn, FastAPI, Jinja2, Sentry
+  - framework: Unicorn, FastAPI
+- Frontend:
-- Frontend: Tailwinds CSS v3
+  - framework: Tailwinds CSS v3, Jinja2
+  - monitoring: Sentry
+- Database:
-- Database: PostgreSQL, Dragonfly (Redis and Memcached compatible key-value database)
+  - PostgreSQL, Dragonfly (Redis and Memcached compatible key-value database)
+- Utils:
-- Utils: Caddy, Docker, Docker Compose, Cloudflare WARP proxy (wgcf)
+  - Caddy, Docker, Docker Compose, Cloudflare WARP proxy (wgcf)

-## Local run:
+## Project configuration:

-There is two profiles:
+There is three (3) docker-compose profiles:

 - `min` - without 2 Cluster of Cloudflare WARP proxy, HAProxy proxy balancer, Plausible, Grafana.
+- `local` - based on `min`, but with `freedium.local` exposed hostname, both 80 and 443 ports are exposed, with self-signed TLS certificate.
 - `prod` - with all services for production.

-For local development, we recommend to use `min` profile.

-Requirements:
+### Requirements:

-- Docker
+- Docker, Docker Compose, last version is preferred.
+- Linux, preferably rolling release.
+We can't guarantee that Freedium instance will work on other OS.
+Tested on Ubuntu 22.04 and Fedora 39.
 - git
-- Linux.
-Officially, we can't guarantee that Freedium will work on other OS.
+- Preferably, fresh and clean brain.

+### Local run:

 To configure your Freedium instance, follow these steps: